AtlasFPGA/msx1fpga/README.md

 ## AtlasFPGA using CYC1000
 For use this core you need have 50Mhz clock in "CLK_X PIN_E15 Optional clock input 3.3 V".
-I tried using internal 12Mhz but it wasn't work.
+For use internal clock 12mhz use the branch "rampa-12mhz".
+Thanks Rampa!